Velocity Impact Calculator - How Technical Debt Drags Your Team's Output

 The Stripe Data in Context

-Stripe's 2018 Developer Coefficient study surveyed 11,000+ developers and CTOs across the US, UK, France, and Germany.
-The headline finding: developers spend an average of 33% of their time on technical debt.
+Stripe's 2018 Developer Coefficient study, run with Harris Poll, surveyed more than 1,000 developers and more than 1,000 C-level executives across the US, UK, France, Germany, and Singapore.
+The headline finding: developers spend an average of 33% of their time, 13.5 of a 41.1-hour week, on technical debt.

 How Developers Spend Their Week